Aias/barnsworthburning-mcp/README.md

 ## Usage

-Refer to the [Model Context Protocol documentation](https://modelcontextprotocol.io/introduction) for information on how to use MCP servers with compatible clients.
+Refer to the [Model Context Protocol documentation](https://modelcontextprotocol.io/introduction) for information on how to use MCP servers with compatible clients (such as Claude for Desktop or Cursor).

 ## Available Tools